JimOfLeisure/html5up-phantom-plus/readme.md

 - I modified CSS to
   use `@media(hover: ...)` instead of using JS to sniff the browser type
-- I just noticed that theme creator [@ajlkn's responsive-tools](https://github.com/ajlkn/responsive-tools) is used in the original code.
-The browser and breakpoints js in particular, and now I can see if any of the SASS is used here.
-I replaced the browser.min.js functionality already, and so far I haven't found that breakpoints.min.js is doing anything in this theme.

 ### Things I haven't gotten to yet

 - Am not yet modifying textareas like the original code does, so auto-resizing doesn't yet work
-- Breakpoints: The original code is setting breakpoints with a library.
-I don't know if this is actually doing anything, will eventually figure it out
 - I have not yet tried to
   add a build script for a usable theme package